-RECOMMENDATION: Adopt Resolution No. 2016-0046, approving and adopting a mid-year adjustment to the Fiscal Year 2016-2020 Capital Program Budget to fund an increase in the Terminal 2 Parking Plaza budget of \$45,720,000 for a Validated Program budget of \$127,800,000.
+RECOMMENDATION: Adopt Resolution No. 2016-0046, approving and authorizing adoption of a mid-year adjustment to the Fiscal Year 2016-2020 Capital Program Budget to fund an increase in the Terminal 2 Parking Plaza budget of \$45,720,000 for a Validated Program budget of \$127,800,000.

-Adopt Resolution No. 2016-0047, approving and authorizing the President/CEO to negotiate and execute: 1) a First Amendment (the "Validation Amendment") to the Agreement with Swinerton Builders, Inc., establishing a Maximum Project Budget of \$99,800,000 and a Master Project Schedule for the design and construction of the Terminal 2 Parking Plaza; 2) Work Authorizations and a Second Amendment ("Guaranteed Maximum Price Amendment") within the Maximum Project Budget after the issuance of the Validation Amendment in order to allow completion of 100% design and construction; and 3) future change orders using uncommitted funds within the Validated Program Budget of \$127,800,000.
+Adopt Resolution No. 2016-0047, approving and authorizing the President/CEO to negotiate and execute: 1) a First Amendment ("Validation Amendment") to the Agreement with Swinerton Builders, Inc., establishing a maximum contract value of \$99,800,000 for the design and construction of the Terminal 2 Parking Plaza; and 2) work authorizations and a Second Amendment ("Guaranteed Maximum Price Amendment") after the issuance of the Validation Amendment in order to allow completion of 100% design and construction.